 Releasing "magic vegan" thinking

-Recently I've grown increasingly worried with the promises and expectations many advocates are placing on a vegan diet, especially when it comes to beauty, weight loss, physical health and mental health.
+Through the years I've grown increasingly worried with the promises and expectations many advocates are placing on a vegan diet.
 I've watched films and read blogs in which well meaning advocates talk about a plant-based diet as a way to cure and prevent all major diseases, as a way to cure depression or anxiety disorders and much more.
 You know me and the issues I have with these types of claims.
-Every single person is different, and although a plant-based diet could provide great changes in your health and feelings of well-being, we need to stop looking at it as a magical diet, and just focus on it being a way of eating that we ourselves need to tweak and adjust to meet our needs.
+Every single person is different, and although a plant-based diet could provide great changes in your health and feelings of well-being, we need to stop looking at it as a magical diet, and just focus on it being a way of eating that we ourselves need to tweak and adjust to meet our needs and find the place that is right for us individually.
+No two of us are the same, and our own individual needs have to be the ones that mark the pace and the changes and adjustments we need to make to help a vegan diet fit into our lives and not the other way around.

-We also need to respect our bodies and take any medication that is required if we have a specific condition, and with that, we need to accept that perhaps our minds and emotional selves need special attention and care just like a diabetic needs his or her insulin.
-I have only shared this in passing in the blog before, but as someone who has struggled with anxiety and depression, I know that deep desire to feel normal and not weighed down by it, and with that we sometimes latch on to special claims that veganism will cure us from all of it.
-For many of us this isn't the case.
-Before we get started with some of the areas where I found helpful tools when it came to making this change and feeling well emotionally and mentally, I wanted to take this moment to point out that our mental health should always come first, and we need to make sure we're taking proper care of it, either through medication, therapy, or other forms of treatment, and that includes the way we treat ourselves and the pressures we put on ourselves.
+We also need to respect our bodies and take any medication that is required if we have a specific condition, and with that, we need to accept that perhaps our minds and emotional selves need special attention and care just like a diabetic needs their insulin.
+Our mental health should always come first, and we need to make sure we're taking proper care of it, either through medication, therapy or other forms of treatment, and that includes the way we treat ourselves and the pressures we put on ourselves when making this change.

 Are emotional changes normal after going vegan?

 In a nutshell, yes, but also, it depends.
-If you're struggling with mental health issues, I think it's always very important to mention it to your healthcare provider or a qualified therapist to get the help and support you need.
-However, any big changes in our habits, especially with something as deeply social and connected with our identity (both personal and cultural), not to mention our taste buds and relationship with food, is bound to shift some pieces and could possibly make us feel sad, upset, anxious or overwhelmed.
+If you're struggling with mental health issues, I think it's always very important to mention you’re embarking on this change to your healthcare provider or a qualified therapist to get the help and support you need.
+However, any big changes in our habits, especially with something as deeply social and connected with our identity (both personal and cultural), not to mention our taste buds and relationship with food, is bound to shift some pieces and could possibly make us feel anxious, sad, upset or overwhelmed.
 How could it not?
-Think of when we change jobs, move to a different city, have a baby, all these major changes can make us go through emotional changes that are sometimes stressful.
-Through the years, I've noticed some of the underlying issues people are having that could be causing a bit of distress, and I've seen some things that might help.
-Again I feel the need to say that if you're going through emotional difficulties, it's paramount that you find the qualified help you need, especially if you have a mental disorder, eating disorder, or you struggle with depression or anxiety, but here are some tools that might help you navigate this change and find balance.
-These can all go hand in hand with getting the professional help you need.
+Think of when we change jobs, move to a different city, have a baby.
+All these major changes can make us go through emotional changes that are sometimes stressful.

 When it comes to the dietary change itself, here are some of the common causes of stress or difficult feelings, and some tips to help you navigate them.